“Teaching children to read is a fundamental moral obligation of the society.”

 R. Johnston and J. Watson described the differences between the analytic and synthetic phonics used in their Clackmannanshire research:

 ”As analytic phonics as well as synthetic phonics can involve sounding and blending, how can these two methods be distinguished?
 According to the National Reading Panel (2000, 2-89), in analytic phonics children analyse letter sounds after the word has been identified, whereas in synthetic phonics the pronunciation of the word is discovered through sounding and blending.
 Another critical difference is that synthetic phonics teaches children to sound and blend right at the start of reading tuition, after the first few letter sounds have been taught.
 In analytic phonics children learn words at first largely by sight, having their attention drawn only to the initial letter sounds.
 Only after all of the letter sounds have been taught in this way is sounding and blending introduced.
-It can be seen therefore that the phonics approach advocated in the National Literacy Strategy is of the analytic type’‘
+It can be seen therefore that the phonics approach advocated in the National Literacy Strategy is of the analytic type.’‘

 (italics added.
 Johnston & Watson.
 Accelerating Reading and Spelling with Synthetic Phonics)